 \subsection{Results}

 We performed the planned case study in three startups that we referred to as E, F, and G, ordered by the development stage they are at the moment of data collection: beginning and end of inception and stabilization stages, respectively.
 Below, we describe the companies and the results we obtained for each in detail.
-To preserve the startups' privacy, a request that founders often make, we do not explicitly put the product or startups name in the descriptions or the cognitive maps.
+To preserve the startups' privacy, a request that founders often make, we do not explicitly put the product or startup's name in the descriptions or the cognitive maps.

-\subsection{Case E}
+\subsubsection{Case E}

-Case E is a Brazilian startup planning an app to connect board game enthusiasts to meet and form groups to playing sessions.
-The startup also plans to provide services to board game shops that want people to come and play on their premises and publishers that want to promote their games.
+Case E was a Brazilian startup planning an app to connect board game enthusiasts to meet and form groups to playing sessions.
+The startup also planned to provide services to board game shops for attracting people to play on their premises and publishers for promoting their games.
 At the time of data collection, the startup had already created the brand and started building an online presence.
-Because of the 2020 coronavirus pandemic, the development halted in the beginning, and the startup lost all team members but the founder.
+Because of the 2020 coronavirus pandemic, the development halted, and the startup lost all team members but the founder.
 Therefore, we classify the startup at the beginning of the inception stage.
 The interview performed with the founder resulted in the cognitive map depicted in Fig.~\ref{fig:case_e_cognitive_map}.

 Based on the cognitive map, we identified 22 hypotheses of which four were related to problems (e.g., ``board game players have difficult to form game tables''), 12 to value (e.g., ``the search of nearby people with similar interests decreases the difficulty to find people with similar interests''), and six to the product (e.g., ``the development team is capable of implementing the search of nearby people with similar interests'').